Proximify/publication-fetcher/README.md

 </pre>

 **Note:** Please set the correct path for the autoloader.php under the dev/www/api/index.php and dev/tests/Test.php.
 Otherwise, the test script will fail.

+## Known Issues
+Publication fetcher component was created by using UNIWeb's publication importing system which includes features like reference deduplication.
+Deduplication process involves ignoring references already in user's CV.
+Features like this requires direct access to the database which is not supported by this component yet.

+## Future Work
+A possible future work would be creating another component (i.e. publication importer) which both employs publication fetcher and deduplicater components to prevent importing references that currently exists in database.

 ## Contributing